 Located in the heart of Pittsburgh’s Strip District, Heinz History Center wedding days offer an imaginative & genuinely unique experience that’s unlike any other venue in Pittsburgh.
 The ground level Grand Hall provides a festive atmosphere with an assortment of vintage vehicles (including an iconic Pittsburgh trolly), while its exposed brick walls, steel beams & dramatic lighting offer a modern industrial style setting for ceremonies and cocktail hours.
 The fifth floor Mueller Center showcases an elegant and contemporary ballroom with an adjoining outdoor balcony patio that offers a scenic view of the city skyline and Allegheny river.

-Heinz History Center Wedding
+Heinz History Center Wedding Photos

 In addition to ceremony & reception areas, multiple floors and exhibit areas offer an endless amount picture-taking possibilities.
 My suggestion upon booking your Pittsburgh wedding day here, would to scout out the Heinz History Center ahead of your big day just to explore and pick out a few favorite areas of where you would like some creative portraits taken.
 Outside of the Heinz History Center, there are also some rustic, urban style photo-op locations further north up Smallman Street; and few blocks away in the other direction at the David Lawrence Convention Center there is a beautifully lit water fountain wall that’s an impressive setting for bride & groom portraits.
 In addition to mid-day portraits, another fantastic mini photo-op can occur after dinner.
 Often I will take a bride & groom out to the balcony patio to capture some sunset portraits with the skyline in the background.